 The concept of \textit{a priori} optimization has been proposed before in optimization, in particular combinatorial optimization.
 Maros~\cite{Maros1990} introduced the concept of \textit{a priori} optimization for optimizing randomly distributed networks in a computationally efficient manner.
-This concept encompasses attaining instance contributions knowledge prior to solving the combinatorial problem without having exponentially complex computations being performed during each optimization instance, i.e, at each optimization instance the complex computations are already evaluated.
+This concept encompasses attaining individual instance contribution knowledge prior to solving the combinatorial problem whilst not having exponentially complex computations being performed during each optimization instance, i.e, at each instance the complex computations are already evaluated.
 This allows one to perform combinatorial optimization with minimal computing power.

-Having provided \textit{a priori} information on an particular instance which in our case is possible given the modular nature of the observability matrix,~\textbf{P5} which is categorized as a convex integer program (IP) is considered computational less exhaustive and therefore scalable to large power networks.
+Having provided \textit{a priori} information for a particular instance which in our case is possible given the modular nature of the observability matrix.
+Consequently,~\textbf{P5} categorized as a convex integer program (IP), is considered computationally less exhaustive and therefore scalable to large power networks.

-With such formulation,~\textbf{P5} can be solved efficiently given that the observability metric~\eqref{eq:apriori_OSP_Modular_1} is evaluating a linear combination of the individual pre-calculated contributions from each of selected PMUs.
-The implementation of this approach for OPP problem for a power system represented as a NDAE is summarized in Fig.~\ref{frame:NDAE-OSP-Alg}.
-The validity and effectiveness of this approach is studied in the subsequent section of this paper.
+With such formulation,~\textbf{P5} can be solved efficiently given that the observability metric~\eqref{eq:apriori_OSP_Modular_1} is evaluating a linear combination of the individual pre-calculated contributions from each of the selected PMU buses.
+The implementation of this OPP framework for a complete descriptor power system is summarized in Fig.~\ref{frame:NDAE-OSP-Alg}.
+The validity and effectiveness of this approach are studied in the subsequent section of this paper.

-\section{Case studies: validation and results}
+\section{Case Studies: Validation and Results}